medical-coating-technologies-of-dot-gmbh-2.jpg

 Funded projects

-DOT is currently involved in two joint research projects funded by the German Federal Ministry of Education and Research.
-Both projects are realized in collaboration with national universities and industrial partners, and aim to develop antibacterial coatings with improved osseointegration properties.
+DOT is currently involved in one joint research project funded by the German Federal Ministry of Education and Research.
+The project is realized in collaboration with national universities and industrial partners, and aim to develop antibacterial coatings with improved osseointegration properties.